-- 11-

-THE EXPERIENCE

-Warsaw

 Spend the day exploring Warsaw, starting at the Genscher Cemetery, Warsaw's largest Jewish cemetery with over 250,000 people buried on site.
 Many prominent leaders of Warsaw's Jewish community are buried here, including Marek Edelman, a leader of the uprising in the Warsaw Ghetto.
+During a tour of the Warsaw Ghetto, hear devastating stories from the Umschlagplatz, a designated holding area adjacent to the railways where Jewish people were assembled daily and deported to Treblinka.
 Continue on to the POLIN Museum of the History of Polish Jews for a guided tour of the exhibits.
 The afternoon is free for lunch and individual pursuits.
 Drive a short distance outside of Warsaw this evening to Radzymin, the site of one of the last great tank battles of World War II, in August 1944.
-Explore the terrain with Dr. Richie who will explain the events of the battle and their consequences for both the Germans and the Soviets.
+Explore the terrain and learn of the events of the battle and their consequences for both the Germans and the Soviets.
 The tour concludes at the private residence of Dr. Alexandra Richie, which was used as the headquarters for German General Herbert Otto Gille, commander of the 5th SS Panzergrenadier Division Wiking during the battle.
-Here, Dr. Richie hosts a farewell reception and dinner.
+Here, Dr. Richie hosts a Farewell Reception and Dinner.

 Accommodations: Hotel Bristol (B, R, D)

--12-

-THE EXPERIENCE

 Depart Warsaw and Return to the US

 Bid farewell to Poland this morning and transfer to Warsaw Chopin Airport (WAW) for individual flights back to the United States.
 (B)